lmcai/PhyloHerb/botany2021_tutorial/README.md

 ### 3. Large dataset and batch submission to cluster

-If you are working with a high performance computing cluster with **slurm workload manager**.
-You can modify the [bash file getorg.sh](/phyloherbLib/getorg.sh) and submit jobs to your cluster simultaneously.
+If you are working with a high performance computing cluster with **slurm workload manager**, you can modify the [bash file getorg.sh](/phyloherbLib/getorg.sh) and submit jobs to your cluster simultaneously.

 Copy the example `getorg.sh` to current directory
 ```